Stability of the Positive Mass Theorem for Rotationally Symmetric Riemannian Manifolds: Gromov-Hausdorff Distance

 \section{Gromov-Hausdorff Distance}

-In this section we review the Gromov-Hausdorff distance between Riemannian manifolds, provide new estimates for estimating the Gromov-Hausdorf distance [Propositions~\ref{embed-const-3} and~\ref{embed-const-4}] based on the embedding constants defined in Theorem~\ref{thm-embed-const} and the prove in Example~\ref{ex-not-GH} that the Positiv Mass Theorem is not stable with respect to the Gromov-Hausdorff distance.
+In this section we review the Gromov-Hausdorff distance between Riemannian manifolds, provide new estimates for estimating the Gromov-Hausdorf distance [Propositions~\ref{embed-const-3} and~\ref{embed-const-4}] based on the embedding constants defined in Theorem~\ref{thm-embed-const} and then prove in Example~\ref{ex-not-GH} that the Positive Mass Theorem is not stable with respect to the Gromov-Hausdorff distance.